Close

 Ready to assemble your application package?
 Here's exactly what you need:

-- ✓ Valid passport (minimum 6 months validity, with at least 2 blank pages)
+• Valid passport with minimum 6 months validity and at least 2 blank pages for visa stamps

-- ✓ Business invitation letter from Jordanian company or organization
+• Business invitation letter from Jordanian company or organization containing their contact address, purpose of trip, travel dates, and funds guarantee

 The Business Invitation Letter: Your Golden Ticket

 This document deserves special attention.
-The invitation letter from your Jordanian business partner or host organization must include:
+The invitation letter from your Jordanian business partner or host organization must contain their contact address, the purpose of the trip, travel dates, and a funds guarantee.
+Additional critical elements include:

-- Complete details of the inviting company (registration number, address, contact)
+• Complete details of the inviting company (commercial registration number, full address, contact information)

-- Specific purpose of visit (meetings, negotiations, site visits)
+• Specific purpose of visit (meetings, negotiations, site visits, conferences)

-- Signature and stamp of authorized company representative
+• Signature and official stamp of authorized company representative

 Real-world insight: Ahmed, a Dubai-based construction materials supplier, had his initial application rejected because the invitation letter lacked the Jordanian company's commercial registration number.
 After resubmission with complete details, approval came within 5 business days.